“Measure what can be measured, and make measurable what cannot be measured.”- Galileo

-This system sometimes breaks down at the cellular level.
-When it does, it can cause disease such as cancer (uncontrolled nutrient uptake and cell proliferation), type 2 diabetes (insulin resistance and inability to store more glucose), or atherosclerosis (fatty plaques form in the vascular system) that significantly reduce the lifespan of the organism.
-We can reverse-engineer cellular metabolism by using traditional molecular biology to characterize the parts list, and use new technologies such as proteomics and network inference to understand how the parts work together in health and disease.
-I hope to harness the power of mass spectrometry in the Villen laboratory to make precise measurements of thousands of proteins as cells and organisms interact with their environment.
-This fundamental knowledge will lay the groundwork for metabolic monitoring and preventative medicine in the near future.
+This system often breaks down at the cellular level.
+When it does, it can cause disease such as cancer (uncontrolled nutrient uptake and cell proliferation), or type 2 diabetes (insulin resistance and inability to store more nutrients) that significantly reduce the lifespan of the organism.
+We can reverse-engineer cellular metabolism by using traditional molecular biology to characterize the parts list, and use new technologies such as proteomics and network inference to understand how these parts work together in health and disease.
+I hope to harness the power of mass spectrometry in the Villen laboratory to make precise measurements of thousands of protein phosphorylation events as cells and organisms interact with their environment.
+This fundamental knowledge will lay the groundwork for medical advances such as personalized cancer diagnosis.

 Copyright © 2003-2013 Molecular & Cellular Biology Program, University of Washington